glossarysh/glossarysh.github.io/README.md

 - Also known as.
 Similies for the topic.
 An article on 'Node.JS' might list 'Node'.

 Don't write things that aren't necessary for a non-technical person to grasp the topic.
 This is in no way meant to replace official documentation, Wikipedia or Stack Overflow.

+Many of the files in the `_topic` folder at the moment are either empty placeholders or rushed first attempts.
+Please do take a look if you feel that you can contribute.